Hogwarts Legacy: Sales

 On 23 February 2023, Warner Bros.
-Discovery announced that Hogwarts Legacy had sold more than 12 million copies and generated $850 million in global revenue.
+Discovery announced that Hogwarts Legacy had sold more than 12 million copies and generated in global revenue.
 By 5 May 2023, global sales had risen to 15 million copies, surpassing $1 billion in total earnings.
 The game reached 22 million units sold by the end of 2023, including approximately 2 million during the December holiday season.
-In October 2024, sales climbed to 30 million.
-By the end of March 2025, the total had reached 34 million, making it one of the best-selling video games.
+Sales rose to 30 million copies in October 2024 and reached 34 million copies sold by the end of March 2025.
+As of December 2025, Hogwarts Legacy sold 40 million copies, making it one of the best-selling video games.

-In the US, Hogwarts Legacy topped the monthly sales charts for February 2023.
-In the UK, it debuted and remained atop of the physical sales chart for five consecutive weeks, and fifteen weeks in total.
-Analysts compared its first-week sales to those of Elden Ring, noting increases of 80% in physical sales and 88% in digital sales.
+In the United States, Hogwarts Legacy topped the monthly sales charts for February 2023.
+In the United Kingdom, it debuted and remained atop of the physical sales chart for five consecutive weeks, and fifteen weeks in total.
+Analysts compared its first-week sales with Elden Ring, noting increases of 80% in physical sales and 88% in digital sales.
 In Germany, it sold more than 600,000 copies in two and a half weeks.
-Across Europe, the Hogwarts Legacy launch ranked as the sixth-largest for a video game since the inception of the European Monthly Charts.
+Across Europe, its launch was the sixth-largest for a video game since the inception of the European Monthly Charts.
 In Japan, Hogwarts Legacy debuted atop the software sales chart with the PlayStation 5 version selling 67,196 physical copies.
 It held the top spot for an additional week and had sold a total of 172,820 physical copies by 14 May 2023.
 The PlayStation 4 version sold 44,947 physical copies by 4 June 2023.
 As of 4 February 2024, the Nintendo Switch version reached 95,156 physical copies sold.
 On Steam, Hogwarts Legacy peaked at over 489,000 concurrent players during early access.
 It marked the second-highest concurrent player count for a single-player game at the time, behind only Cyberpunk 2077, which reached over 1 million concurrent players.
-The game peaked at more than 879,000 concurrent players, making it the game with the eighth-highest concurrent player peak overall at the time.
+The game later peaked at more than 879,000 concurrent players, making it the game with the eighth-highest concurrent player peak overall at the time.
 Steam separates pre-orders and official releases for reporting purposes, which meant Hogwarts Legacy occupied the top four spots on the platform's sales chart at some point during its first week of release.

 Hogwarts Legacy was the best-selling game of 2023 in the United States, breaking a 14-year games industry streak of either a Call of Duty or a Rockstar Games release holding the top spot.
 It was also the eleventh best-selling game in the US in 2024.
-It was the second best-selling game in Europe for 2023.
+In Europe, it was the second best-selling game of 2023.
 Excluding EA's football game, no other game had achieved comparable unit sales in a calendar year since the launch of the European charts in 2017.
 The game topped the annual sales charts of 2023 in the Czech Republic, the Netherlands, and the United Kingdom, and reached the top three in Belgium, Denmark, Finland, Hungary, Italy, Norway, Poland, Portugal, Slovakia, and Sweden.
 On Steam, it was among the best-performing games of 2023.